kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 ## The Challenge: Scaling AI-Assisted Development

 At work, we've been using Claude Code (Anthropic's CLI tool for AI-assisted coding) to accelerate our development workflow.
-It's powerful - a single Claude instance can debug issues, implement features, write tests, and create merge requests autonomously.
+It's powerful - a single Claude instance can debug issues, implement features, write tests, and create pull requests autonomously.
 But we hit a bottleneck: **Claude Code works on one task at a time**.

-OK, not really a bottle-neck: the simple solution is you just launch more terminal tabs/windows, a new window for each project.
-But this gets kind of difficult to manage.
-Which tab was Ticket #10 on?
-Wait, Ticket #11 has code review comments now, hold on Ticket #12 needs to run the frontend for a manual test now.
+Technically, this isn't a hard limit—you can simply open multiple terminal tabs.
+However, the cognitive load of context-switching between 10 different active agent sessions creates a new management bottleneck.
+I found myself losing track of which tab was handling which ticket, or which agent was waiting for input versus which was running tests.

 When you have a backlog of 20 tickets ready to be tackled, why should your AI assistant work sequentially when it could work in parallel?

 That's the problem Claude Conductor solves.
-Like Jira is used for project management, claude-conductor is used for agent management managing the complete task lifecycle, from creating a new branch, to opening the Pull Request, to responding to code review comments on that Pull Request.
+Like Jira is used for project management, claude-conductor is used for agent management, handling the complete task lifecycle from creating a new branch to opening the Pull Request and responding to code review comments.

-So instead of opening new Claude Code tabs, now I ask claude code to add a task the claude-conductor!
+Most importantly, Claude Conductor decouples the *agent* from the *terminal window*.
+I no longer manage individual sessions; I treat `conductor` as a tool that my primary Claude Code instance uses to spin up and manage sub-agents.

 ## What is Claude Conductor?